ashleigh090990/to-do-list-with-ruby-on-rails/README.md

 Aims to improve app:
 --------------------

+[ ] Enable login for users to have separate tasks

+[ ] Add Procfile for Heroku (to pre compile assets beforehand?
+Look into)

 [ ] Click and drag reordering of tasks

 [ ] Give tasks 'levels' depending on priority/urgency of task